NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 --num-ransac-iterations <integer>
     Number of RANSAC iterations to use to find the best-fitting plane.
     The default is 1000.

+--num-samples <integer>
+    Number of samples to pick at the water-land interface if using a mask.
+The default is 500000.

 --dem-minus-plane <string (default: "")>
     If specified, subtract from the input DEM the best-fit plane and save the